Becoming You With Julie

 Vegan Pink Pasta Sauce

-Creamy and full of flavor, this vegan pink pasta sauce combines San Marzano tomatoes with pantry staples and a swirl of cashew cream—perfect for Tuesday night or Valentine’s Day dinner.
+Creamy and full of flavor, this vegan pink pasta (creamy tomato cashew sauce) combines San Marzano tomatoes with pantry staples and a swirl of cashew cream.

 Want more creamy pasta?
 Try my vegan bolognese with sausage tofu crumbles, vegan lasagna soup, or this easy marry me chickpeas with pasta next!

 While the sauce is simmering, I make the two-ingredient cashew cream and cook the pasta.
-I give a simmering range of 30–45 minutes, but if you’ve got time, let it go a little longer — even up to an hour.
-The flavor just deepens.
+I give a simmering range of 30–45 minutes, but if you’ve got time, let it go a little longer—the flavor of this sauce gets even deeper and sweeter.

 Why This Recipe Works